stride3d/stride-docs/en/manual/files-and-folders/building-the-game/index.md

 ## Configurations

 Games can be built using one of two different configurations:
-* **Debug** - used for testing and debugging, allows you to connect a debugger to create break points and inspect the game while it's running
+* **Debug** - used for testing and debugging, allows you to connect a debugger to create break points and inspect the game while it's running.
-* **Release** - used for creating the final version of the game
+* **Release** - used for creating the final version of the game.

 When you launch the game from **Game Studio** or your **IDE**, it gets built in the **Debug** configuration.